-Vulnerability assessments made against the NDcPP [4] are performed using a set of modified evaluation activities drawn from the Common Criteria Evaluation Methodology [5] to provide standardised vulnerability testing for TOE-types evaluated against this cPP.
-More details can be found in the NDcPP [4] and its supporting document.
+Vulnerability assessments made against the Protection Profiles are performed using a set of modified evaluation activities drawn from the Common Criteria Evaluation Methodology [5] to provide standardised vulnerability testing for TOE-types evaluated against the Protection Profiles.
+More details can be found in the Protection profiles and their supporting documents.

-The developer performed a vulnerability analysis of the TOE in order to identify any obvious security vulnerability in the product, and if identified, to show that the security vulnerabilities were not exploitable in the intended environment of the TOE.
+The evaluator performed a vulnerability analysis of the TOE in order to identify any obvious security vulnerability in the product, and if identified, to show that the security vulnerabilities were not exploitable in the intended environment of the TOE.
 This analysis included a search for possible security vulnerabilities in publicly-available information.